hzeller/trs80-100-schematic/README.md

   * Blue: Periphery IO lines from 81C55: `PA[0..7]`, `PB[0..1]`.

-For labels with a meaning across the schematic that are not part of a bus, global labels have been used, mostly because they stand out more nicely than simple labels.
+For labels with a meaning across the schematic that are not part of a bus, mostly global labels have been used, mostly because they stand out more nicely than simple labels.

 ## Designators